SPANDigital/codeassistant/README.md

 # codeassistant

-codeassistant automates interactions with the OpenAI Completions API (and other similar APIs in the future).
+codeassistant automates interactions with the OpenAI Completions API (and other similar APIs in future versions).
 Prompts are organized in a directory (or _prompts library_) as YAML configuration files with documentation implemented in Markdown.
 An example of such a library can be found [here](https://github.com/SPANDigital/prompts-library).